jihaekim/STI-Polymorphic/README.md

 end
 ```

-<p>The `type` column for the superclass tells Rails that we are using STI and want all the data for `Vehicle` and subclasses to be in the same table in the database.</p>
+The `type` column for the superclass tells Rails that we are using STI and want all the data for `Vehicle` and subclasses to be in the same table in the database.

-<p>Model classes look like this:</p>
+Model classes look like this:

 ```
 class Vehicle < ApplicationRecord